things-to-do

 Calle Betis runs along the Triana side of the Guadalquivir, a row of colourful buildings housing tapas bars, restaurants, and nightclubs.
 The views back across the river to the old city are excellent.

 This is where Sevillanos come on summer evenings, when the riverside terraces fill and the atmosphere becomes festive.
 Later, the bars turn into clubs.
+Come for sunset drinks.
+The views across to the Torre del Oro and cathedral are the best in the city as the light fades.
+You don't need reservations, just pick a terrace with a view and order whatever's fresh.

 10. Visit the Triana Market